-Originally from England, I have lived in Germany, Spain, Canada, Australia and Japan, and having returned to Australia, I currently living in the beautiful Adelaide Hills in South Australia with my husband and young son.
+Having left England in 2008, I have since lived in Germany, Spain, Canada, Australia and Japan, and having returned to Australia, I currently living in the beautiful Adelaide Hills in South Australia with my husband and young son.

 Thats me – a mum & a whirlwind in the kitchen.
 I’ve kept my husband in contracts around the world with baked goods for his colleagues.